 What drew their attention to your brand?
 How did their journey begin?
 That is what marketing teams need to find out to maximize their sales potential and optimize the steps along the customer journey.

-Micro conversions can be that visitors make while visiting your website such as viewing a product page, adding an item to their wishlist, or otherwise engaging with your website content.
+Micro conversions can be any measurable action that visitors make while visiting your website such as viewing a product page, adding an item to their wishlist, or otherwise engaging with your website content.
 Let’s take a look at some examples of micro-conversions:

 Viewing a certain number of pages or visiting landing pages